Mathematics

 Mathematical Research

-In recent decades, the complexity of the challenges facing industry has grown increasingly, so that the concrete application of mathematical methods has become imperative in many areas.
+In recent decades, the complexity of the challenges facing the industry has grown increasingly, so that the concrete application of mathematical methods has become imperative in many areas.
 TWT has been investing in the development of mathematics since its foundation in 1986.
 The Mathematical Research Group, consisting of more than 30 mathematicians and people interested in mathematics, the Mathematics Circle, takes this fact into account in several ways.
 Through the broadly spread expertise of the staff, we offer expertise from all major areas of mathematics, such as analysis, algebra, number theory, numerics, stochastics, data analytics, and operations research.
 Among other things, we use this knowledge to investigate and solve fundamental mathematical problems at the highest academic level.
 We then use the knowledge gained in this way in the sense of technical-scientific transfer to give our customers the necessary edge in the increasingly complex engineering, physical and technical problems that will ensure their competitiveness in the industry of the future.
 In order to live up to this claim, we maintain a constantly growing network of leading institutes and professors around the world, who actively advise and support us in our projects.
 This includes former TWT colleagues, who have returned to the university.

 Number Theory

 A current project from basic research at TWT deals with the symmetry of finite sums of complex exponential functions.
 The exponential function is of fundamental importance in mathematics and occurs, for example, as an elementary building block in Fourier series.
 If one interprets the graph of a complex exponential function as a parameterized curve, the result is the unit circle.
 However, if one adds several different complex exponential functions, fascinating graphs arise whose symmetry depends on the generating parameters.
-In the current work,
+In the current work, the symmetry groups of these graphs could be determined as a function of the generating parameters.

 PAUSINGER, Florian; VARTZIOTIS, Dimitris.
 On the symmetry of finite sums of exponentials.
 Elemente der Mathematik, 2021, 76.
 Jg., Nr.
 2, S. 62-73, Elemente der Mathematik, 2021, 76.
 Jg., Nr.
-2, S. 62-73, |
+2, S. 62-73,

-1.2 Game Theory
+Game Theory

 Typically, game theory is applied in economics.
 The question of the timing and price of a product at market launch or the identification of power relationships are classic problems.
 In a specific assignment, for example, we have already advised our client on how to ideally allocate the award of projects to external partners, taking into account several internal stakeholders with their own priorities regarding the award.
 Here, we were particularly interested in the decision optimum, but also in the likely behavior patterns of the stakeholders, in order to be able to derive optimal strategies.